 Levees are man-made structures that provide flood protection.
 More than one million Texans and \$127 billion dollars' worth of property are protected by levees.
-The Texas 2018 Levee Inventory Report lists 51 USACE levee systems in the state (American Society of Civil Engineers, 2021).
+The Texas 2018 Levee Inventory Report lists 51 USACE levee systems in the state (ASCE, 2021).
 These USACE levees are maintained and inspected to federal standards and provide a high standard of flood protection.
 Although not all are used for flood control purposes, failure of a single dam or levee could have multiple consequences for property and human safety downstream.

-According to the National Levee Database, published in August 2020, there are 122 levees in the Trinity Region with 51 managed by the USACE.
-The Texas Water Code §16.236 requires that the design be based on the 1-percent annual chance event (ACE) plus three feet of freeboard in urbanized areas.
+According to the National Levee Database, published in August 2020, there are 101 levees in the Trinity Region with 51 managed by the USACE.
+The Texas Water Code §16.236 requires that the design be based on the 1% annual chance storm event plus three feet of freeboard in urbanized areas.
 The water code also outlines a review and approval process for the construction and improvement of levees following the filing of an application and a set of preliminary plans for the levee that includes sufficient engineering detail for evaluation.